skychatorg/skychat/README.md

 It is crucial to set up `ADMIN_FILEBROWSER_AUTH`, otherwise all gallery and uploads would be exposed.

+### Enable Discord presence

+Display the online presence of your Discord server in the connected users list.
+Set the following in your `.env`:

+-   `DISCORD_GUILD_ID=your_guild_id`

+To find your Guild ID, enable Developer Mode in Discord (User Settings → Advanced → Developer Mode), then right-click your server and select "Copy Server ID".

+You must also enable the Server Widget in your Discord server: Server Settings → Widget → Enable Server Widget.

 ### Customize guest names

 `config/guestnames.txt` is the pool of non-logged usernames.